 With ITP, your immune system also reduces the number of platelets that your bone marrow makes.
 The destruction of platelets and reduced platelet production leads to low numbers of platelets in your blood.

-Common symptoms of ITP include having many purple bruises (purpura) on your skin or inside your mouth.
-These bruises may also look like a rash, made up of pinpoint-sized red or purple dots.
+Common symptoms of ITP include having many purple bruises (purpura) on light skin, or brown or black bruises on dark skin.
+Bruises may also occur inside your mouth.
+These bruises may also look like a rash made up of pinpoint-sized red, purple, brown, or black dots.

-Other common symptoms include nosebleeds, bleeding gums, and in women, heavy periods.
+Other common symptoms include nosebleeds, bleeding gums, and, in females, heavy periods.
 More serious internal bleeding is also possible.

 Chronic liver disease and thrombocytopenia

 When chronic liver disease leads to thrombocytopenia, it’s typically because damage to the liver leaves it unable to make enough of a hormone called thrombopoietin (TPO).
 TPO usually stimulates platelet production.
-Therefore, if your body doesn’t make enough TPO, your platelet count will fall.
+If your body doesn’t make enough TPO, your platelet count will fall.

 Why platelets are important